MrMiniou/ICS4U_2021-2022/ICS4U/Days 10-11/Note 4 - Object-Oriented Programming.md

 ```

-When you're creating an instance of a subclass, you can declare the type as the interface or the subclass.
+When you're creating an instance of a subclass, you can declare the type as the interface or the superclass.

 For example, these two lines accomplish essentially the same thing.
 ```java